International Frequently Asked Questions

 Q: I moved.
 Do you need my new location?

-For any type of relocation, even if you moved to another dorm, contact Dawn Turner so she can update your information on your form I-20.
+For any type of relocation, even if you moved to another residence hall, contact an International Advisor/DSO so they can update your information on your form I-20.

 Q: I have changed my major.
 Do I need a new I-20?

 Yes, you will have to notify Dawn Turner if there is a change in your major or minor.
 You will then receive an updated I-20.
 Do not discard any old I-20 forms or documents.

 Q: I will be graduating soon.
 How can I receive authorization for employment after I graduate?

 You should begin the process of applying for employment authorization at least 3 months prior to your graduation date.
 You must submit your employment authorization application prior to graduation; however, you may request that employment begin up to 60 days after the final date of your studies.